open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/manual.md

 ```

 Note that the `--prerelease` flag is required for all instrumentation packages
-as they are all are pre-release, and using the flag is the only way to get the
+because they are all are pre-release.
-latest version via the CLI.

 Next, configure it in your ASP.NET Core startup routine where you have access
 to an `IServiceCollection`.